 The Western Pennsylvania Bleeding Disorders Foundation realizes hardship can strike at any time.
 We will be continuing to offer a Grocery Assistance Program to anyone in the bleeding disorders community who is struggling with a financial hardship.
 This fund will provide gift cards for groceries, $100 per family member, up to $400 per family.

-3.)
-If the household has already received grocery gift cards from the Fund, and the household is facing food insecurity and needs further assistance, we encourage you to apply again.
+- If the household has already received grocery gift cards from the Fund in the fiscal year (July 1-June 30), proof that additional resources were outreached before requesting another gift card is required.
 Applications will be reviewed on a case-by-case basis.

 State Assistance Program